Happy Town (album): Music and lyrics

+Commercial performance and promotion

+The album only sold 24,000 copies in the US within the first year of its release, which was then a low number for an artist on a major record label.
+It did not manage to chart in the United States, and Sobule was dropped by Atlantic after the release of Happy Town.
+Sobule said she was "proud" of the record and its honesty and experimentation, even though it got her dropped from Atlantic.
+She said that it went in even more of a strange direction than her previous record, which the label didn't think was a good idea.

+"Bitter" was released as a single a few months after the album came out, and had a music video.
+The song was relatively successful in Australia, peaking at No. 74 on the Australian ARIA singles chart in June 1997, and the album itself peaked at No. 83 on the Australian ARIA albums chart during the same month.
+The song's video would be featured on Australian music video program Rage.
+"Bitter" also received some radio airplay in Germany and Switzerland during June 1997.

 Critical reception

 The Spokesman-Review called the album "a bold step forward for a creatively expansive artist."
 Trouser Press called it "a record to respect rather than appreciate," writing that "many of the songs are fine, and she’s one of contemporary pop’s better observational songwriters, but the tone is unremittingly hostile."
-The Deseret News deemed it "fun, liberal, spunky and sarcastic."
+The Deseret News gave it three out of four stars, deeming it "fun, liberal, spunky and sarcastic."
 The Baltimore Sun wrote that "the title tune's shift from cheesy, low-key organ to bright, power-pop guitar make it easy to understand the difference between the dull old world and life in that new, prozac-ed 'Happy Town'."